 Learn statistical tools and quantitative methods, covering topics such as summarising data; examining relationships; randomness and sampling distributions; probability; testing hypotheses; and estimation.

 Questions in science is a key introductory science module that encompasses astronomy and planetary science; biology; chemistry; Earth and environmental sciences; and physics.

 Science and health: an evidence-based approach (SDK100)

 This module introduces the health sciences by exploring eight globally important health topics, ranging from nutrition and infectious diseases to pain and breast cancer screening.
 The module also introduces you to the scientific approach to health and develops study skills in maths and writing for science.

 Introducing the social sciences (DD102)

-This module is an ideal introduction to the social sciences – psychology, social policy and criminology, geography and environment, politics and international studies, economics and sociology.
+This module is an ideal introduction to the social sciences – psychology, criminology, geography and environment, politics and international studies, economics and sociology.